JustinPatenaude/balticathletics/brands/ppe.md

   If new artwork or vectoring is required there is an additional $20 charge.

+  Templates are included as page 2 of each catalogue PDF.

   ***

   All prices listed are **Canadian dollars** and **DO NOT include art set ups, vectoring, shipping or taxes**.
 Garment prices are subject to change without notice.